Ali Kemal: Collapse of the Empire

+Ali Kemal was also the foremost critic of the Turkish National Movement, referring to its members as murderers, bandits and Bolshevik agents, while also calling for their harsh suppression and comparing them to Celalis.
+He wrote that "the army of Mustafa Kemal was formed from bandits, looters, criminals".
+In an August 1920 article, during the Greek Summer Offensive, he wrote: "No other description than madness can be given to the Ankara authorities' continuing to challenge the Greeks.
+When there is such a great difference between us and the Greeks in intellect, in learning, in strength, and in every conceivable respect, it is impossible to wage war against them".
+When the Greek Army was on the outskirts of Ankara after the Battle of Kütahya–Eskişehir, Ali Kemal wrote in 19 August 1921: "The Greeks have reached the gates of Ankara.
+There will be nowhere left for Mustafa Kemal to take refuge.
+The time for reckoning has come".

+He continued his opposition even until 1922, when he wrote that "it was necessary to save the destiny of this nation from the hands of these irregulars".
+However, after the Great Offensive and the Turkish Capture of Smyrna, he partly backtracked, writing an article titled "Our Goals Were and Are One" (Gayelerimiz Bir İdi ve Birdir); however, in the article he indicated that he still insisted on his former political views.

 Kemal condemned the events of the Armenian genocide and inveighed against the Unionist chieftains as the authors of that crime, relentlessly demanding their prosecution and punishment.
 In an 18 July 1919 issue of the Alemdar, Ali Kemal Bey wrote: "... our Minister of Justice has opened the doors of prisons.
 Don't let us try to throw the blame on the Armenians; we must not flatter ourselves that the world is filled with idiots.
 We have plundered the possessions of the men whom we deported and massacred; we have sanctioned theft in our Chamber and our Senate.
 Let us prove that we have sufficient national energy to put the law into force against the heads of these bands who have trampled justice underfoot and dragged our honour and our national life through the dust."
 In a 28 January 1919 issue of the Sabah newspaper, Kemal Bey wrote, "Four or five years ago a historically singular crime has been perpetrated, a crime before which the world shudders.
 Given its dimensions and standards, its authors do not number in the fives, or tens, but in the hundreds of thousands.
-In fact, it has already been demonstrated that this tragedy was planned on the basis of a decision reached by the Central Committee of Union and Progres."
+In fact, it has already been demonstrated that this tragedy was planned on the basis of a decision reached by the Central Committee of Union and Progress."